Discover Rome during a walking tour along the Tiber

 The route is about 2.5 km and it will take you 30 minutes without any stops.
 But why would you not stop, relax and enjoy the tranquility?
 Il dolce far niente as the Italians say…The essence of doing nothing (besides walking!) and enjoying it.

 The footpath is easy to walk, but some comfy shoes are recommended.
-I would suggest taking this route on a clear dry day (especially during a sunrise or sunset!).
+I would suggest taking this route on a clear dry day.
+And, if you have the chance, it’s even more special during a sunrise or sunset!